scholzj/aws-minikube/README.md

 AWS Minikube is built and tested on CentOS 7.
 But gives you the possibility to use their own AMI images.
 Your custom AMI image should be based on RPM distribution and should be similar to Cent OS 7.
 When `ami_image_id` variable is not specified, the latest available CentOS 7 image will be used.

-## Addons
+## Add-ons

-Currently, following addons are supported:
+Currently, following add-ons are supported:
 * Kubernetes dashboard
 * Heapster for resource monitoring
 * Storage class and CSI driver for automatic provisioning of persistent volumes
 * External DNS
 * Ingress

-The addons will be installed automatically based on the Terraform variables.
+The add-ons will be installed automatically based on the Terraform variables.

-## Custom Addons
+## Custom Add-ons

-Custom addons can be added if needed.
+Custom add-ons can be added if needed.
 From every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
 Minikube is using RBAC.
-So the custom addons have to be *RBAC ready*.
+So the custom add-ons have to be *RBAC ready*.

 ## Tagging